 - Aware of market trends, technology advancements and general progression within the games industry;

 - Comprehensive working knowledge of applications related to documentation such as Microsoft Office, Adobe Creative Suite, Wiki etc.;

 - Bachelor’s degree in game design or other relevant training;

 - 2 - 3 years’ experience in game design or other relevant experience;

 Location: Newcastle Upon Tyne, UK

-Reflections reserves the right to close this advert earlier than the closing date indicated should we feel we have received sufficient applications.
+Ubisoft reserves the right to close this advert earlier should we feel we have received sufficient applications.